raghebbenhamouda/CloudCertNotes/README.md

     - Metadata ⇒ Information about the stack
     - Helpers ⇒ References and functions needed for the template
 - StackSets
-    - Single operation to CRUD stacks in multiple accounts/regions
+    - Create, update, or delete stacks across** multiple accounts and regions** with a single operation
     - Need to use root account to create StackSet, trusted account to CRUD stack instances
     - When a StackSet is updated, all the associated stacks are updated